- Office of Graduate Studies

 - After revising the thesis, return it to email@example.com with the title “Revised Thesis” in the subject line for a final check.

-- When the review is complete, the Thesis Editor will send an approval email stating that your thesis is ready to publish.
+- When the review is complete, the Thesis Editor will send an approval email stating that your thesis is ready to submit for archiving.

 Students completing a Departmental Thesis or Capstone Project should contact their program coordinator or thesis or project advisor for questions regarding formatting of their thesis.

-At CSUEB, your thesis or project will be published electronically.
-To publish the thesis or project, submit the final electronic version (PDF) of the thesis to the Library for inclusion in ScholarWorks, the CSUEB Institutional Repository.
+At CSUEB, your thesis or project will be archived electronically.
+To archive the thesis or project, submit the final electronic version (PDF) of the thesis or project to the Library for inclusion in ScholarWorks, the CSUEB Institutional Repository.

 - Complete and sign the Non-Exclusive Distribution License and Availability Agreement.
 The Department Chair signature is only required for Embargo.